SoK-GNN/SoK-Security-Strategies-GNN/README.md

 1. **Browse**
    - **`ATTACKS.md`** — Attack papers index
    - **`DEFENSES.md`** — Defense papers index
+   - - **`Adjustments.xlsx`** — Excel sheet containing some of the installation steps we performed that were not included in the codebases.

 2. **Add a new entry**
    1. Copy the row format from `templates/paper_entry_template.md`.